 During this trip, we definitely felt like we were living like a local in Prague because we actually invested in a fan for the apartment.
 We arrived during a heatwave, and like many European apartments, we had no air conditioning.
 We actually spent $15 on a fan for the apartment, which was money very well spent.
 Living like a local in Prague, the Czech Republic, indeed.

-Prefer a hotel?
-Check out this post on where to stay in Prague.
+Prefer a hotel or hostel?
+Check out this post on where to stay in Prague or this post on the best hostels in Prague.

 2. Eat Like a Local